 Scientists suspect that it may add stress to the liver by introducing more pathogens into the body.

-High exposure can increase the risk of heart disease and diabetes, according to a study, while tests on animals have shown the potential for damage to developing brain and reproductive systems.
+High exposure can increase the risk of heart disease and diabetes, according to a study.
+Simultaneously, tests on animals have shown the potential for damage to developing brain and reproductive systems.

-Additionally, plastics in our digestive tract may affect the absorption of some important trace elements (like iron) which we need for maintaining proper health.
+Additionally, plastics in our digestive tract may affect the absorption of some essential trace elements (like iron), which we need for maintaining proper health.

 When buried in landfills, plastics can release chemicals that find their way into groundwater.